mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/section-05.md

 The shorhand to get to the `root` is `/` where the shorhand to reference `/home` is `~`

 #### Print Working Directory
 > `pwd` - a command which is simple but useful.
-It prints the path
+It prints the path of the current working directory starting from the root `/`